wp-plugins/eg-attachments/readme.txt

 **Example:** if you check the option *Force "Save As" when users click on the attachments*, you force download for all attachments displayed by auto-shortcodes, and manual shortcode, except if you specify `force_saveas` in a shortcode option.

-The defaults parameters of auto-shortcode are:

-* Small size: title, size,
-* Medium size: title, caption, size,
-* Large size: title, file name, caption, size.

-Small-list, Medium-list, Large-list are similar, but without icon

 = Statistics =

 Just activate the **clicks counter** in the menu *Settings / EG-Attachments*, and then go to the menu **Tools / EGA statistics** to see how many clicks you have, for each document.

-The graphs are using [Google chart tools](https://developers.google.com/chart).
+The graphs are using [Google chart tools](https://developers.google.com/chart), and then, require an intenet connection.
 If you are using internet through a proxy or a firewall, you may encountered some issues to display graphes properly.

 == Frequently Asked Questions ==